14 Weird Car Features You Didn’t Know You Might Have

 Lots of mini-vans and some crossover SUVs have a small convex mirror mounted overhead that lets the driver keep an eye on the goings-on in the backseats.
 It often pulls down from a compartment mounted near the rearview mirror, and it will help you keep tabs on your kids, dogs, and whatever else is along for the ride without having to take your eyes off the road for an extended period.
 Read about the items you should never leave in your car.

 Listening to some good music in your car?
 Modern soundproofing makes it a lot easier to hear all the subtleties of an orchestral piece, as well as the not-so-subtle whining from your kids in the backseat.
 According to the New York Times, makers are not just adding extra layers of insulation around engine and suspension mounts—some are also adding active noise cancellation, like the type you can get in headphones.
-The Buick Enclave Avenir SUV uses the company’s QuietTuning technology, which means the doors are triple-sealed, the windows have special glass, and the sound system creates waves that counteract the sound waves coming from the engine and road noise, according to wardsauto.com.
-You won’t miss it when your kids ask, “Are we there yet?”
+The Buick Enclave Avenir SUV uses the company's QuietTuning technology, which means the doors are triple-sealed, the windows have special glass, and the sound system creates waves that counteract the sound waves coming from the engine and road noise, according to wardsauto.com.
+You won't miss it when your kids ask, "Are we there yet?"
+It'll also make it a lot easier to hear the best audiobooks for your next road trip.

 According to the New York Times, sleepy drivers caused more than 800 accidents in 2015.
 Even with enhanced safety measures like stability control and collision sensors, a driver who is dozing off behind the wheel is a hazard.
-Makers including Audi, Mercedes, and Volvo are solving the problem with detection systems that monitor how well you’re staying in your lane, along with how long you’ve been driving—a coffee cup icon will pop up on your dash if the car thinks it’s time for a break.
-But manufacturers are also working on sensors that monitor a driver’s heart rate and breathing, and even track your posture and eye movements, so it can warn you well before you’re drifting off to sleep (and off the road).
+Makers including Audi, Mercedes, and Volvo are solving the problem with detection systems that monitor how well you're staying in your lane, along with how long you've been driving—a coffee cup icon will pop up on your dash if the car thinks it's time for a break.
+But manufacturers are also working on sensors that monitor a driver's heart rate and breathing, and even track your posture and eye movements, so it can warn you well before you're drifting off to sleep (and off the road).
+Have an older car and want this feature?
+You're going to want to take a peak at what happens to the cars that never get sold.
+Your budget will thank you!
+Trying this 1-second tire test could literally save your life.

 Adaptive cruise control